 From a quick review of costs found online, a simple removal can cost $75–$200 per tooth.
 Sometimes the teeth are impacted and cannot break into the jaw through the mouth.
 If impacted, removal can cost $225–$600 per tooth.
 So the cost range here is (x 4 teeth) $900 – $2,400

 Luckily, none of AJ’s were impacted!
 She was quite pleased the clinical staff saved her pulled out teethers as a gift she could bring home, display, and brag about!

 I found out some surgeons will offer a discount for removing all four teeth at once, which can save $1,000 or more on the average cost of wisdom tooth removal surgery.
 Now, can you see where and why the costs can vary?

 There are a few additional costs associated with wisdom tooth removal, including the initial consultation, which for Arin’s procedure cost $100, and prescription medication for pain, and a special mouthwash for pre-and post procedure care, total cost ~$10, I was surprised in our Rx plan 20 Hydrocodone pills cost less than $2 (specifically the cost was $1.82.)

-Out of pocket costs are different alright
+Out of pocket costs are different!

 Keep in mind when I’m costing out care or prescriptions, I’ve been trained to rely upon what a person would pay out of pocket (which means no health plan insurance, no collateral resources such as Medicare/Medicaid, nope, not even VA benefits).
 However, I can refer to these resources if it makes sense to do so.

 My daughter agrees, and I somewhat recall from way back when I underwent the procedure in my early 20s, the recovery process is “a lot worse” than the actual procedure.
-Your face will enjoy lots of ice compresses.
+Your face will get to enjoy lots of ice compresses.

 Rehabilitation involves time and follows basic self care, including how to de-stress your body when it’s trying to heal itself.